Last updated on April 26, 2025

-Right before a new set drops and you have a fresh Draft environment to play and experiment with, players on Arena often get a little bored of the previous set.
-Wizards then sometimes brings back older draft formats, or a cube to the Limited play queues on the client in this case, to help tide players over until the release date.
+Before a new set drops and you get a fresh Draft environment to play and experiment with, players on Arena often get a little bored of the previous set.
+Wizards sometimes brings back older draft formats, or a Cube to the Limited play queues on the client in this case, to help tide players over until the release date.

-Well, there’s a brand new version of these ‘bonus’ formats coming to Arena with Remix Drafts.
+Well, there’s a fresh version of these ‘bonus’ formats on Arena with Remix Drafts.
 What are Remix Drafts, though?
-And what do you need to know before jumping into one?
+And what do you need to know before you ready up for one?
 Let’s find out!

 What is MTG Arena Remix Draft?

-Remix Draft is a new way to draft on Arena.
-It’s a bit like cube, although packs are more similar to normal draft packs, as they each only have one rare (so more like Draft Boosters than Play Boosters).
-This means that when drafting the ‘set’ you get to keep the cards that you draft!
+Remix Draft is a draft variant on Arena.
+It’s a bit like Cube, although packs are more similar to normal draft packs, as they each only have one rare (so more like draft boosters than play boosters).
+When you draft the curated ‘set’ you get to keep the cards that you draft!

-The first Remix draft that we can see is an Artifact themed event, with each of the ten two-color pairs caring about a different aspect of artifact themes (such as Izzet Pirate Artifact aggro or Rakdos Artifact Sacrifice).
-The cards included are all cards previously available on Arena, and can come from pretty much any set.
+The first-ever Remix draft was an Artifact themed event, with each of the 10 two-color pairs caring about a different aspect of artifact themes (such as Izzet Pirate Artifact aggro, Golgari Food, or Rakdos Artifact Sacrifice).
+The cards are all previously available on Arena, and can come from pretty much any set.
+A huge pool to have knowledge about compared to a typical single set you draft on Arena.

-The event costs/rewards are virtually identical to that of a normal Premier Draft or Traditional Draft, each costing 1,500 gems or 10,000 coins.
-You even win some prizes including gems, packs, and play-in points.
+The event costs/rewards are virtually identical to that of a normal Premier Draft or Traditional Draft, with entry fees of 1,500 gems or 10,000 gold.

 Remix Draft Rewards

-The rewards for Remix Drafts are pretty much identical to any other Premier or Traditional Draft, only you get packs from the Remix Draft ‘set’ instead of other sets.
+The rewards for Remix Drafts are the same as typical Premier Drafts, only you get packs from the Remix Draft ‘set’ instead of other sets.
 If you’re wondering whether it’s ‘worth it’, thinking about these drafts is probably a good place to start.
-Do you usually feel the Drafts on Arena worth it?
-Remember that you get to keep the cards you draft in these events, which you don’t in a cube draft.
+Do you usually feel the drafts on Arena worth it?
+Remember that you get to keep the cards you draft in these events, which you don’t in a Cube draft.

 Remix Draft BO1 Rewards